Dqrshan/Dqrshan/README.md

 <div align="center">

 Hi, my name is Darshan and I'm from India.
-I'm a 11th grader at WGS a simple developer.
+I'm a simple developer and a gamer who studies at WGS, Bangalore.
+- Birthday: 22/08/2005
 </div>